Social-Science-Collaboratory/btmobile/README.md

 -   DF.alt.combined.scrambled.Rds: Combined Altmetric data for papers linked to keyword “ChatGPT”, “COVID-19”, or “terrorism”.
 Data are proprietary, so the data are scrambled.
 -   DF.full.combined.scrambled.Rds: Combined OpenAlex and Altmetric data for papers papers linked to keyword “ChatGPT”, “COVID-19”, or “terrorism”.
 Some variables are pulled from the proprietary Altmetric dataset.
 Those data are scrambled.
 -   DF.full.combined.processed.scrambled.Rds: Slightly more processed version of DF.full.combined.scrambled.

+### event_sampling folder
+-   btmobile25a_LLMPrompt.txt: Information about prompt used to extract list of urgent societal events from a large language model.
+-   btmobile25a_LLMOutput.txt: Large language model output to a prompt request for a list of urgent societal events.
+-   btmobile25a_EventList.xlsx: Excel file where information about urgent societal event eligiblity was compiled (e.g., estimates of number of OpenAlex records)

+### power_sim folder
+-   btmobile25a_PwrSim.Rmd: Code for conducting, summarizing, and visualizing the results of a power simulation.
+-   btmobile25a_pwrsim_outcome.Rds: Output of power simulation.